-When selling your freehold ground rents, most freeholders are legally required to offer the right of first refusal to qualifying tenants before disposing of it.
-It can be a complicated task and can result in a fine and a criminal conviction if the notices are not served correctly.
+When selling your freehold ground rents, most freeholders are legally required to offer the Right of First Refusal to qualifying tenants before disposing of it.
+This can be a complicated task and can result in a fine and a criminal conviction if the notices are not served correctly.
 We can help you by serving the Right of First Refusal Section 5 Notices on your behalf to ensure that you comply with your legal obligations.
 This service is available at no cost to freeholders if you are selling to Freehold Sale.